15 myths about pregnancy and birth – The midwife explains

 Myth nr.
 9

 Pregnant women have more nausea if they are expecting a girl

 This myth can be true.
 The more nausea you have, the more likely you are to expect a girl.
 However, studies have shown that 70% of pregnant women experience nausea in the first 3 months of pregnancy, so it cannot be used as an exclusion method.
 Nausea is an early sign of pregnancy and can be experienced during the first weeks of the pregnancy.

 Nausea is related to the amount of pregnancy hormone in the body, and women who are expecting girls produce higher amounts of the pregnancy hormone (HCG).
 If you are expecting twins, you will also experience nausea more often as the HCG level is higher with twins.
 If you want to have twins on your own, then follow the link to our blog post on how to increase your chances of having twins.

 It is not breastfeeding that gives sagging breasts.
 It is the gland enlargement during pregnancy that makes the breasts sag more than before.
 You can, therefore, unfortunately not prevent sagging breasts.
 All pregnant women will experience this, breastfeeding or not.

 There may be some truth to this myth.
 The release of oxytocin, which promotes contractions, is very high when you are intimate together - and especially if you have an orgasm.
 So, there is no reason to hold back on the sex part when you are close to 40 weeks and don’t want to wait for the baby any longer.

 At the same time, the man's semen contains a very small amount of the hormone used to induce labour.
-However, it is not scientifically proved that sex can induce birth.
+However, it is not scientifically proven that sex can induce birth.